wernerglinka/metalsmith-nunjucks-components/src/content/base-components/image.md

         - **aspectRatio** - the aspect ratio of the image.
 Used to prevent any content movement when the high-res image in inserted into the DOM.
         - **caption** - used it to give credit or whatever makes sense.

+        For an usage example see the [media section](/page-sections/media).

         ## Package
         The download package includes the following: